milesok/milesok.github.io/_posts/statcast/2020-07-27-creating-statcast-database.md

 delete_and_upload_daily(d, date, db_connector)
 ```

 Also, it's helpful to create indexes (indices?) to make queries run a bit faster.
+Here is the syntax for doing it in a MySQL database:
 ```{r}
 dbGetQuery(statcast_db, "alter table statcast drop index statcast_index")